 - Worry that you may not be able to reach orgasm or have sufficient sexual enjoyment

 Most people have experienced some of these issues at some point in their lives.
-Likewise, many who struggle with sexual anxiety or sexual dysfunction are thrilled to find that cannabis can ease some of that.
-Undeniably, cannabis can help relax your mind and body, clearing the way for your desires to take the lead instead of your worries.
+Cannabis can help people relax.
 But it’s important to find the right strain or product to meet your individual needs.
 Not every product is for everyone.

-Though THC has this wonderfully positive effect for many, it can do the opposite for others.
-For instance, it can amplify feelings of paranoia and social anxiety in some.
+Though THC has a wonderfully positive effect for many, it can do the opposite for others.
+For instance, it can amplify existing feelings of worry in some people.
 For this reason, it’s key to go easy on products containing THC, even the small amounts of THC that may be present in federally compliant hemp products, until you know how your body responds to it.
 Or, if the effects of Delta-9 are not in your comfort zone, try choosing a different product with CBD, a cannabinoid known for gentler effects.

-Keep in mind that it may not be the THC giving you the cerebral angst that you wish to avoid but rather the type of strain or dosage.
+Keep in mind that the type of strain and the dosage have a big impact on the effects.
 Many cannabis strains have different combinations of cannabinoids that yield more sensual, less mind-bending effects.
-Also, lighter doses of Delta-9 THC can generally make for better sexual healing than higher doses.
+Also, lighter doses of Delta-9 THC can generally make for better bedroom fun than higher doses.

 How much should I take?

-To experience a positive effect on your mood in relation to sex, it’s important not to take too much THC.
+To experience a positive effect, it’s important not to take too much THC.
 However, your optimal dose depends upon several things: the strength of the strain, cannabinoids present, your body weight, what food or other substances you might have in your system, and your personal chemistry.

-Since the effects of different strains vary widely, it isn’t easy to prescribe a specific dose across the board.
-While products generally have a suggested serving size listed on each package, the strength of its effects on a particular person will differ.
+Since the effects of different strains vary widely, it isn’t easy to recommend e a specific dose across the board.
+While products generally have a suggested serving size listed on each package, the strength of the effects on a particular person will differ.
 Generally speaking, it is recommended that you start with a small amount and gradually increase it until you reach satisfactory results.

 Those newer to cannabis products can easily achieve a lighter effect by taking half or a quarter as much as the recommended dosage.
 More experienced users can take more.
 Personal preference is the key to unlocking the right dose for the right balance.
 Go easy on your pre-sex cannabis intake and slowly increase it if you want a stronger effect.